What are the causes of water pollution?

 Effects of fertilizer on water pollution

 To increasing the production of crops, we use large quantities of nitrate and phosphate fertilizers and pesticides.
-The excess use of nitrate or phosphate fertilizer (nutrients) washed away from the agricultural lands into the ponds, lakes, and rivers with rainwater, and water gets polluted.
+The excess use of nitrate or phosphate fertilizer (nutrients) is washed away from the agricultural lands into the ponds, lakes, and rivers with rainwater, and water gets polluted.

 Wastewater from the fertilizer industry

 Similarly, the wastewater coming from the fertilizer industry contains nitrate and phosphate fertilizers into rivers, lakes, and the sea is harmful to aquatic life or human beings.
-The presence of fertilizers in the polluted water increases the growth of algae and other aquatic plants which decomposes to produce disagreeable order.
+The presence of fertilizers in the polluted water increases the growth of algae and other aquatic plants which decompose to produce disagreeable order.
 The pollution containing nitrate salts is not fit for drinking by human beings which cannot be purified for drinking purposes.

 Thermal pollution in our environment affects mainly the aquatic life of water.
-Heat can decrease the capacity of dissolved oxygen in water solution in rivers, lakes, or sea which increases the metabolism of fish.
+Heat can decrease the capacity of dissolved oxygen in water solution in rivers, lakes, or seas which increases the metabolism of fish.
 Some fishes cannot be alive with very low levels of dissolved oxygen.
 The main source of heat comes from the cooling water of power plants into rivers.
 The polluted water is much warmer than naturally occurring water bodies.